 Because of their extremely small population in Canada, Sage-Grouse are at a high risk of extirpation due to catastrophic events such as drought or a West Nile virus outbreak, or to accidental mortality events.
 Mitigation measures, such as lower speed limits, should be in place and enforced within critical habitat for Sage-Grouse to prevent accidental mortality whenever possible.
 The small population size also prompted direct action for population management via adult translocations in Alberta beginning in 2011.
-This management action is currently being monitored and critically assessed as part of a collaborative research effort between the Alberta government and the University of Calgary.
-The potential and feasibility of other methods, including captive-rearing and captive-breeding, will also be investigated to develop and adapt guidelines for Sage-Grouse population augmentation in Canada, as will options for local predator management at sites where remnant small populations of Sage-Grouse occur and where translocations or reintroductions may occur in the future.
+This management action is currently being monitored and critically assessed as part of a collaborative research effort between the Alberta government and the University of Calgary, as will options for local predator management at sites where remnant small populations of Sage-Grouse occur and where translocations or reintroductions may occur in the future.
+In addition, the Calgary Zoo is developing methods for captive-rearing and captive-breeding, and writing guidelines for Sage-Grouse population augmentation in Canada.